-The financial statements have been approved for publication by the Board of Directors of the Company on March 19, 2024.
+The financial statements of the Company have been approved for publication by the Board of Directors of the Company on March 25, 2025.

 The Company, which is a financial institution, is not characterized by a clearly identifiable operating cycle.
 While in most insurance sectors, the operating cycle period is one year, in the compulsory and liability sectors of general insurance that have a long tail, and in the personal accidents sector and the life sector that have long-term engagement periods, the operating cycle period is more than one year.